 Join the Jacobs Lab

 Interested in joining the lab?

-Volunteer for a Study The Jacobs Lab is seeking adults (ages 25-60) from the Santa Barbara area to participate in a study on hormones and cognition.
+Volunteer for a Study The Jacobs Lab is seeking adults from the Santa Barbara area to participate in a number of ongoing studies of the brain.
 Learn more here and contact us at UCSBJacobsLab@gmail.com